-- An Electrical Assessment was undertaken to determine the capacity of the existing electrical services and requirements to support the development proposal. - A Town Planning Report was produced by WMDe Kock Associates, dated February 2021. - A Botanical Assessment was undertaken by Mark Berry Environmental Consultants, dated September 2016).
-An additional Assessment of the proposed pipeline route was undertaken in December 2020. - A Freshwater Impact Assessment was undertaken by Debbie Bekker from Sharples Environmental Services cc. - A Scoping Phase Socio-Economic Impact Assessment was undertaken by Tony Barbour Environmental Consulting and Research in October 2017. - A Traffic Impact Assessment was undertaken by ITS, dated August 2019.
+- A Freshwater Impact Assessment was undertaken by Debbie Bekker from Sharples Environmental Services cc. - A Scoping Phase Socio-Economic Impact Assessment was undertaken by Tony Barbour Environmental Consulting and Research in October 2017. - A Traffic Impact Assessment was undertaken by ITS, dated August 2019.

 The assessments listed above have therefore informed the findings in the Pre-Application Draft Scoping Report and associated proposed layout plan that is currently available for the first round of Public Participation.
+All Assessments were conducted prior to the promulgation of the GN No. 320; i.e. prior to 20 March 2020, which came into effect on 09 May 2020.